flipt-io/flipt-client-sdks/flipt-client-python/README.md

 ## Installation

-Currently, to use this client, you'll need to build the dynamic library and the gem locally and install it.
+Currently, to use this client, you'll need to build the dynamic library and the package locally and install it.
 This is a temporary solution until we can figure out a better way to package and distribute the libraries.

 The dynamic library will contain the functionality necessary for the client to make calls to the Flipt engine via FFI.
 See [flipt-engine](../flipt-engine) for more information on the Flipt engine and FFI.